superbolt-x/Talk-to-Metabase-SB/developer-guide.md

 - Add explicit parsing for string representation of complex types
 - Include proper error handling for parsing failures
 - Log the original parameter value and type for debugging

+### Tab ID Issues

+If experiencing issues with dashboard tabs:
+- Verify that the tab_id parameter is only provided for multi-tab dashboards
+- Ensure tab_id is correctly validated against the available tabs
+- Check that client-side pagination is working correctly for the specific tab

 ## Performance Considerations